Pathological Demand Avoidance

 Collaboration with professionals: The evaluator may review documentation from other professionals involved in the individual's care, such as psychologists, speech therapists, or occupational therapists, to gain a comprehensive understanding of the individual's strengths and weaknesses.

-Diagnostic formulation: Based on the gathered information and assessment results, the evaluator will assess whether the individual meets the criteria for a PDA profile.
-This may involve considering other possible explanations for the observed behaviors and ruling out any other conditions or disorders.
+Diagnostic formulation: Based on the gathered information and assessment results, the evaluator will complete a comprehensive differential assessment.
+This involves considering other possible explanations for the observed behaviors and ruling out any other conditions or disorders.

 Feedback and recommendations: The evaluator will provide feedback to the individual or their caregivers regarding the findings of the evaluation.
 This may include recommendations for interventions, strategies, and support services to address the specific needs and challenges associated with PDA.